Mandatory course

 the application courses offer a more in-depth study of various Earth Observation applications:

-these courses aim to deepen you knowledge in methods for the application of Earth Observation:
+these courses aim to deepen you knowledge in the Urban or Environment field of Earth Observation:

 courses to learn about scientific writing, presentation, project management and other topics relevant for Earth Observation research: